Supporting documents and evidence

 A summary of the main issues raised can be found below as well as how the issues were addressed in the final supplementary planning document.

-Annual Monitoring Reports provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.
+Annual Monitoring Reports (AMRs) provide an assessment of the previous year's progress in preparing and implementing the Local Development Framework for the Broads.

 We are in the process of reviewing the adopted policies and looking into issues which could be addressed through planning policy.
 The Local Development Scheme sets out the timeline for this work.